opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 2. **Ingest data**: Ingest your documents using an ingest pipeline set up with the model from the previous step.
 Using the model, the pipeline will first generate embeddings for the documents and then ingest both the embeddings and the documents into an OpenSearch index.
 3. **Query data**: Query for your search term using the `neural` query clause.
 The query term is embedded in the vector space at run time, and the documents closest to the query in the vector space are retrieved using approximate k-NN.

 Creating a cluster for semantic search is qualitatively different from creating one for keyword search.
 During the document ingestion phase, semantic search uses a large ML model to create vectors and thus requires far more computational resources than keyword search.
-At query time, semantic search employs k-NN search, which is fundamentally different from keyword search that uses an inverted index.
+At query time, semantic search employs k-NN search, which is fundamentally different from keyword search using an inverted index.
 We can thus no longer rely on our intuition for keyword search to guide cluster configuration for semantic search.
 Rather, we need to understand the parameters involved in the problem, the intricacies of throughput and latency, and the interplay between them.
 This post first presents theoretical principles and then provides experiments that you can use to develop semantic search intuition.
 So let's begin!

 ## 1. Document ingestion